varnishcache/varnish-cache/doc/sphinx/reference/varnishhist.rst

 HISTORY
 =======
 The varnishhist utility was developed by Poul-Henning Kamp in cooperation with Verdens Gang AS and Linpro AS.
-This manual page was written by Dag-Erling Smørgrav and Per Buer.
+This manual page was written by Dag-Erling Smørgrav.

 COPYRIGHT
 =========